EMT to Police Officer: Career Guide for Joining the Force

 - Must be able to legally possess a firearm

-- Must pass a physical fitness and drug test
+- Must pass a physical fitness exam and drug test

 Many police academies will also require you to pass an entrance exam.
-This will test you on basic cognitive skills, language, math, and problem solving (if you’ve successfully completed your EMT training and certification, this should be no problem).
+Tests cover basic cognitive skills, language, math, and problem-solving (if you’ve successfully completed your EMT training and certification, this should be no problem).

 Police Exam & Certification